blastnet/blastnet.github.io/_pages/contribute.md

 layout: single
 toc: true
 title: Contribute & Collaborate
-description: Find out how to contribute to BLASTNet.
 ---

 The best way to start contributing and collaborating with us is to send an email to [blast.net.ml@gmail.com](mailto:blast.net.ml@gmail.com) for onboarding instructions.

-We also have a [google forms](https://forms.gle/VYMWvuNjFqPMJjwo6) that provides a checklist on your contribute data.
+We also have a [Google Form](https://forms.gle/VYMWvuNjFqPMJjwo6) that provides a checklist for your contributed data.

-Before doing this checkout the standards and formats below.
+Before that, do check out our standards and formats below.

 ## Standards for BLASTNet
-To ensure that all files available on BLASTNet has consistent file formats, we present some necessary standards for improved access:
+To ensure that all files available on BLASTNet have consistent file formats, we present some necessary standards for improved access:

 1. All simulation datasets must contain [U,&rho;,T,P,Y] to ensure that any additional variables can be easily post-processed.
-Provide chemkin or cantera files so that thermodynamic and transport properties can
+Provide Chemkin or Cantera files if used so that thermodynamic and transport properties can be computed.
-2. X,Y,Z variables can be provided as a mathematical function for structured grids or a single share a single snapshot of the X,Y,Z values.
+2. X,Y,Z variables can be provided as a mathematical function for structured grids or a single snapshot of the X,Y,Z values.
 3. Shared simulation datasets must have a corresponding publication or conference submission.
-4. All uncompressed files should be in little endian float32 binaries.
-A Colab/tutorial on how to read and write this format in python is provided [here](./tutorial.html).
+4. All uncompressed files should be in Little Endian float32 binaries.
+A Colab/tutorial on how to read and write this format in Python can be found [here](./tutorial.html).
 <!-- 5.
 Use .gz, .tar, .tar.gz, and .zip files for lossless compressed files.  -->
 <!-- 5.
 All lossy compressed files should be compressed via [SZ2](https://github.com/szcompressor/SZ) with a point-wise error bound of 1% if possible.
 A study that we conducted concluded that deep learning algorithms are robust to a point-wise error bound of 4%.
 This is the hard limit for files on BLASTNet if your files need further compression.
 Tutorials for compression and decompression are provided [here](./tutorial.html). -->
 6. Datasets should be uploaded onto Kaggle ([tutorial](./tutorial.html)) to simplify batch access via a command line API.